-Legacy of Orisha series by Tomi Adeyemi
+Legacy of Orisha series

 Tomi Adeyemi conjures a stunning world of dark magic and danger in her West African-inspired Legacy of Orisha fantasy series.
-Zélie Adebola remembers when the soil of Orïsha hummed with magic before a ruthless king ordered all Maji killed, leaving Zélie without a mother and her people without hope.
+Zélie Adebola remembers when the soil of Orisha hummed with magic before a ruthless king ordered all Maji killed, leaving Zélie without a mother and her people without hope.